nodejs/diagnostics/async-context/README.md

     }
     ```

+  - **Async Call Graph** - A directed acyclic graph that results with the nodes as `Continuations` and `Continuation Invocations`, and edges as `linkingContext` and `causalContext` references.

 ### State of a Contiuation Invocation
 A `Continuation Invocation` can be in a number of states:
-  - `pending` - A record of a `Continuation Invocation` instance has been created, but is not yet executing, nor is it ready to execute.
+  - `pending` - A  `Continuation Invocation` instance has been created, but is not yet executing, nor is it ready to execute.
   - `ready` - A `Continuation Invocation` is ready to execute, but is not yet executing
   - `executing` - `Continuation Invocation` is currently executing on the stack
-  - `paused` - // todo - is this necessary for async/await & generators.  what is tc39 terminology?
+  - `paused` - A `Continuation Invocation` has started execution, but is not currently on the stack.
+E.g., for generator functions. // todo - is this necessary for async/await & generators.  what is tc39 terminology?
   - `completed` - A `Continuation Invocation` instance is completed.
 However, the instance, during execution, may have called other `Continuation Points` and those `Continuation Invocations` are still pending execution.
   - `collectable` - A `Continuation Invocation` instance is completed and all child-spawned continuations are in the collectable state.

 ## Where are the Continuation Points?
 The `Continuation Points` are defined by convention by the host environment.
-The host, as part of this exercise needs logic to determine if a given argument is a function or a continuation, and if not yet a continuation, needs to "continuify" the parameter.
+The host needs logic to determine if a given argument is a function or a continuation, and if not yet a continuation, needs to "continuify" the parameter.
 The host is also responsible for "pinning" any `Continuation` instances to prevent premature garbage collection.

 ## A User-Space API
 Here is a user-space API that provides runtime access to the concepts defined above.
 At any given time, there is a "current" `Continuation Invocation`, precisely defined as the `Continatuation Invocation` associated with the `Continuation` nearest to the top of the stack.
-(Note: there can be more than one `Continuation` on the stack at any given time, for example, in the "user space queueing" examples).
+(Note: there can be more than one `Continuation` on the stack at any given time, for example, in "user space queueing" examples).

 ```typescript
     interface ContinuationInvocation {